Overweight and obesity in adolescents (Indicator 13)

 Description

-The Child Growth Study took the height, weight and waist circumference measurements of a nationally representative sample of primary 3 pupils (8-9 year olds).
-The study was conducted in 2008, 2010, 2012 and 2015 in collaboration with the School Health Service and the Norwegian Directorate of Health under the direction of the Norwegian Institute of Public Health.
+The Child Growth Study measures height, weight and waist circumference in a nationally representative sample of 3rd grade pupils (8-year-olds) in primary school.
+The study was conducted in 2008, 2010, 2012, 2015 and 2019 in collaboration with the School Health Service.
+The Child Growth Study is partly financed by the Ministry of Health and Care Services and is administered by the Norwegian Institute of Public Health.

 Effect measure

-- Proportion of children with overweight (not obesity) among 8-9 year olds, as a percentage.
+- Proportion of 8-year-olds with overweight (not obesity), as a percentage.

-- Proportion of 8-9 year olds with obesity, as a percentage.
+- Proportion of 8-year-olds with obesity, as a percentage.

-- Proportion of children aged 8-9 with overweight and obesity, as a percentage.
+- Proportion of 8-year-olds with overweight and obesity, as a percentage.

-The data are based on physical measurements, and the threshold values of the International Obesity Task Force (IOTF) are used to classify overweight and obesity, also known as the Cole Index (Cole TJ, BMJ 2000).
+The data are based on physical measurements, and the threshold values of the International Obesity Task Force (IOTF) are used to classify overweight and obesity, also known as the Cole Index (Cole TJ, BMJ 2000), Cole TH & Lobstein T, Ped Obes 2012).

 IOTF’s threshold values classify overweight and obesity based on body mass index (BMI).
 BMI thresholds for overweight and obesity are not the same for children as for adults.
 Children are differently proportioned, so threshold values must be based on the actual build of children at a given age.
 IOTF’s threshold values for children and adolescents are provided for boys and girls at half-year cut-off points between two and 18 years of age.
-An international expert group has been set up based on six major international cross-sectional studies from Brazil, the UK, Hong Kong, the Netherlands, Singapore and the US (Cole TJ, BMJ 2000).
+The values are established by an international expert group and are based on six major international cross-sectional studies from Brazil, the UK, Hong Kong, the Netherlands, Singapore and the US (Cole TJ, BMJ 2000), Cole TJ & Lobstein T, Ped Obes 2012).

 Data quality

 Statistics Norway (SSB) selected schools in such a way as to render the sample representative on both a national and a health region level.
-The participation rate among pupils was high, totalling 89 per cent in both 2008 and 2010.
-Only one per cent actively declined to allow their children to take part.
-The other 10 per cent who did not participate were absent on the day of measurement (due to illness, travel, etc).
+The participation rate among pupils was high in all the rounds of the survey.

 The pupils were individually weighed and measured, wearing light clothing, at the School Health Service office.
 The tables of results are adjusted for clothing.